yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

 Ten years ago, Woodgrove went through a major upgrade of their Ethernet core and WAN connectivity between their two United States datacenters (located in Plano, TX and Chicago, IL).
 Today, the United States datacenters have redundant 5 Gbps connections between them.
 At the same time, they increased the bandwidth from their United States branch locations to no less than 100 Mbps with each branch having connectivity to both datacenters.
 Most United States branches have an MPLS-based connection to both datacenters but about forty percent have 1 MPLS connection to a datacenter and one Site-to-Site VPN connection to the other datacenter.
 About five percent of the United States branches have only Site-to-Site connections to both datacenters.

 There is also a datacenter in Mexico, located in Mexico City.
 The Mexico datacenter has an MPLS connection to the Chicago datacenter with 200 Mbps bandwidth and a Site-to-Site VPN connection for redundancy that is 100 Mbps.
-All 64 of the Mexico-based branches have Site-to-Site VPN connections to this datacenter and the Internet bandwidth for all branches was standardized recently at 50 Mbps up/down.
+All 64 of the Mexico-based branches have Site-to-Site VPN connections to this datacenter and the internet bandwidth for all branches was standardized recently at 50 Mbps up/down.

 ![The diagram of Woodgrove's current scenario has a cloud at the top, city locations below the cloud, and branches and one headquarters below the cities.
 Two of the cities - Plano Texas and Chicago Illinois - connect to the cloud with 500 Mbps connections.
 Mexico City Mexico, the third city, connect with a 100 Mbps connection.
 Plano and Chicago connect to each other wisth 5 Gbps connections, while Chicago and Mexico connect with a 200 Mbps, and 100 Mbps connections.
 Mexico City has three branch offices with 50 Mbps connections, while Plano and Chicago share four branch offices and headquarters.
 Connections between Chicago / Plano and the branches vary between 100 Mbps and 200 Mbps.
 The connection with headquarters is 200Mbps.](images/Whiteboarddesignsessionstudentguide-Enterprise-classnetworkinginAzureimages/media/image2.png "Woodgrove current scenario diagram")